Spain·July

 What Works Well

-Palacio de la Aljafería gives you a strong indoor option when the heat builds.
+• The Palacio de la Aljafería gives you a strong indoor anchor when Zaragoza pushes to 34.5°C during the day.

 What Needs Planning